rqlite/rqlite/README.md

 }
 ```

 The use of the URL param `pretty` is optional, and results in pretty-printed JSON responses.
 Time is measured in seconds.
+If you do not want timings, do not pass `verbose` as a URL parameter.

 You can confirm that the data has been writen to the database by accessing the SQLite database directly.